 “Eventually she came right,” he says.
 “I think it was just resting and watching the flames that did it.”

-Offering guest accommodation is not a cushy number, whether it’s a farmstay or a
+Offering guest accommodation is not a cushy number, whether it’s a farm stay or a

 B & B. And if you think all that’s required is fitting out a room in order to make money, you should, in Helen-May’s words, ‘think again’.
-It’s personal interaction that travellers are after and in the end, being happy to provide it is what will make the difference to your business.
+It’s the personal interaction that travelers are after and in the end, being happy to provide it is what will make the difference to your business.

 Relating on a personal level with guests takes considerable time and energy and it has to be something you love doing.
-This is so obviously the case with this genuinely warm Catlins couple for whom offering a farmstay experience is as much about enjoying their guests as it is about their guests enjoying their stay.
+This is so obviously the case with this genuinely warm Catlins couple for whom offering a farm stay experience is as much about enjoying their guests as it is about their guests enjoying their stay.

 “There are just so many wonderful people in the world,” says Alan, “and we've been very lucky to have met thousands of them.”